devhawk/blog-posts/Posts/20070327-1018-morning-coffee-53/json-content.md

     web client for VSTS as part of Visual Studio’s 10th birthday.
 We’re also “publishing the Orcas Wave (Orcas + Rosario) [roadmap for VSTS](http://msdn2.microsoft.com/teamsystem/bb407307.aspx).”
 I’ll be
     interested to see the reaction to that.
-Mike’s reacti[on to the schedule](http://www.larkware.com/dg8/TheDailyGrind1107.aspx) was:
+Mike’s [reaction to the schedule](http://www.larkware.com/dg8/TheDailyGrind1107.aspx) was:
     “That’s insane”.
 -   THe XNA tools just keep coming.
 Allegorithmic’s MaPZone texture